 Why is Security becoming such a Big Challenge for Organizations?

+Kubernetes security challenges are one of the most critical Kubernetes challenges that businesses usually face while setting up a Kubernetes cluster.
 It’s mainly because Kubernetes is very complex and highly vulnerable if not monitored properly.
 As we implement Kubernetes for container orchestration, more and more containers are deployed and due to its distributed nature, hence it gets difficult to investigate which container might have vulnerabilities.
-Hence as a result the organization will start to feel the threat of outsiders breaching in.
+As a result, the organization will start to feel the threat of outsiders breaching in.

 One of the best examples of this situation: In 2018 Tesla’s Kubernetes admin console (which was not password protected) was breached by Hackers and mining of cryptocurrencies was done by Tesla’s cloud resources on amazon web services (AWS).